 New York is a state located in Northeastern United States of America.
-It is bordered by Canada on the North, xxxx, Massachussetts, Connecticut, and the Atlantic Ocean on the East, New Jersey and Pennsylvania to the South and Southwest, and Canada on the West.
+It is bordered by Canada on the North, Vermont, Massachusetts, Connecticut, and the Atlantic Ocean on the East, New Jersey and Pennsylvania to the South and Southwest, and Canada on the West.

-New York was home to the native Algonquin and Iroquois people up until the region started getting settled by Europeans.
+New York was home to the native Algonquin and Haudenosaunee people up until the region started getting settled by Europeans.
 The first settlers came down from Montreal for fur trading and converting the native people.
-In the early 1600s the region was colonized by the Dutch, and were then overtrown by the British in the late 1600s.
+In the early 1600s the region was colonized by the Dutch, who were then overthrown by the British in the late 1600s.

 New York is one of the original 13 states that made up the United States of America in 1776.